The supply of residential accommodation in a dwelling is exempt from GST.

 Buying goods from a non-registered seller

-If you are GST-registered you can claim a credit for GST purposes when you buy secondhand goods.
-If the seller is not registered for GST or the goods are private (exempt), there will be no tax invoice or GST charged.
+If you are GST-registered you may be able to claim a credit for GST purposes when you buy secondhand goods.
+If the seller is not registered for GST or the goods are private (exempt), there is no GST charged.

 Regardless of the accounting basis you use, you must make a payment before you can claim the credit for the purchase.